ldanilek/query-cookbook/DYNAMIC_QUERY.md

 But sometimes you want to build the query dynamically, where parts of the query only apply in certain circumstances. e.g. You want a single query that can find messages by author, or by conversation, or with no filters at all.
 And once you've added the filters, you sometimes want to order ascending and sometimes descending.

-Convex queries are plain TypeScript, so you want to build up a query like so:
+Convex queries are plain TypeScript, so you want to build up a `query` variable like so:

 ```ts
 let query = ctx.db.query("messages");